Who are we?

 - marketing services and solutions providers;

-- third party solutions that support our customer relationship management systems and complaints processes;
+- third-party solutions that support our customer relationship management systems, complaints processes and similar;

 - providers of data cleanse services to improve the quality and accuracy of the data held.

-Recipients of your personal data outside our group companies may also include credit reference agencies to carry out address verification or address forwarding checks.
+Recipients of your personal data outside our group companies may also include credit reference agencies, identity verification and forwarding providers or similar to carry out address verification or address forwarding checks.
 The checks are carried out in order to verify your current address or email address.
 Address verification is carried out electronically and will not be visible to lenders and will not affect your credit rating.
-For further information, please refer to the following Credit Reference Agency Information Notice: https://www.equifax.co.uk/crain.html.

-Where we have appropriate consent from you, we may use your data (or permit selected third parties to use your data), to provide you with information about goods and services which may be of interest to you and we (or the third party) may contact you about these by post, telephone or by e-mail.
-If you do not want us to use your data in this way, or to pass your details on to third parties for marketing purposes, please unsubscribe to the relevant marketing.
-You can also exercise the right at any time by contacting us at firstname.lastname@example.org.
+Where it is in our legitimate interest or where we have appropriate consent from you, we may use your data (or permit selected third-parties to use your data), to provide you with information about goods and services which may be of interest to you and we (or the third-party) may contact you about these by post, telephone or by email.
+If you do not want us to use your data in this way, or to pass your details on to third-parties for marketing purposes, please unsubscribe to the relevant marketing.
+You can also exercise the right at any time by contacting us at email@example.com.